avnishsinha/CS-312-MiniProject-3/README.md

-# CS-312 MiniProject-1: Blog Web Application
+# MiniProject-3: Blog Web Application with PostgreSQL & Authentication

 ## 📌 Project Overview

-This is a Blog Web Application built using Node.js, Express.js, and EJS as part of the CS-312 MiniProject-1 assignment.
-The application allows users to:
+This is the continuation of MiniProject-1, now upgraded to a fully functional web app with **PostgreSQL database integration** and **user authentication**.

+Users can:
+- Sign up and log in securely
 - Create blog posts
-- View blog posts
+- View blog feed
-- Edit blog posts
+- Edit or delete only their own posts
-- Delete blog posts
+- See preloaded blog content from the database
-- Filter posts by category (Bonus Feature)

-> ⚠ **Note:** Data is not persistent.
-Posts are stored in-memory and will reset when the server restarts.
+>  Data is now **persistent** using PostgreSQL.

 ---